 The clinic also filed amicus curiae briefs in the United States Supreme Court and California Supreme Court in cases involving challenges to discriminatory jury selection, race discrimination in the administration of the death penalty, and methods of execution.
 Recently, the clinic expanded its reach into policy advocacy with the publication of a report on racial bias in the exercise of peremptory challenges in California and successful support for AB 3070, legislation that will revolutionize this aspect of jury selection in criminal trials in the state.

-The seminar that accompanies the clinical work provides a theoretical foundation for the students.
-Topics include relevant substantive capital punishment law; habeas corpus practice and procedure; and the fundamentals of death penalty litigation, including fact investigation, interview techniques, and the development of mitigation evidence.
+The companion seminar engages students in the relevant substantive capital punishment law; habeas corpus practice and procedure; and the fundamentals of death penalty litigation, including fact investigation, interviewing skills, and the development of mitigation evidence.